Esposito breaks 60-year record as Inter go top with four-goal stroll - France 24

 "Romelu is a fantastic person as well as being an extraordinary player.
 He told me, just go out there, make a decision and hit the ball."

-The defeat left Genoa, now without a Serie A win at Inter since 1994, second from bottom in the table, four points from safety after a 10th defeat this season.
+Genoa, now without a Serie A win at Inter since 1994, end the year at the bottom of the table after a 10th defeat this season.

 Lukaku opened the scoring after 31 minutes, heading in a cross from Antonio Candreva.